AlexJameson/AlexJameson.github.io/content/blog/1-technical-writer-skills/technical-writer-skills.md

 ### Linguistic and Stylistic Skills

-Technical writers must be excellent with words.
-It’s not just about knowing grammar and spelling—although those are crucial.
-Linguistic skills also mean being able to write clearly and succinctly while turning complex information into easy-to-understand text.
+Linguistic skills  mean being able to write clearly and succinctly while turning complex information into easy-to-understand text.
 This ability is fundamental because these writers often need to communicate complex details in a way that someone without technical expertise can understand.

 Technical writers should be well-versed in technical writing guidelines provided by leaders in the industry such as Microsoft or Google, as well as international standards like those from ISO.
 These guidelines help ensure consistency, clarity, and compliance in technical documentation.